Erika Krouse

 Here are a few tips for submitting short stories and essays:

 • Be strategic.
-Start at the TOP (Tier 1) and work your way down.
-Don't get impatient and try for more immediate gratification with lower-tier magazines right away.
+Start at the TOP (Tiers 1, 2, 3) and work your way down, starting in batches of 20 to start and then increasing the number of your batches as time passes and the rejections roll in.
+Don't get impatient and try for more immediate gratification with low-tier magazines right away.
 Getting published at a top magazine is not just good-feeling, it's career-building.
 You can always settle for less later.

 • Plan your submissions based on reading periods, and give some time between batches.
 Wouldn't it be a bummer if Nothing Special Quarterly accepted your piece two hours before The New Yorker emailed you with an acceptance?
 If you plan to go tier by tier, you have less chance of this tragedy happening.

-• If you’re just starting out, consider batches of 30-50 every month or so, and give about 4-8 weeks between batches.
+• If you’re a newer writer and just starting to submit your work, consider batches of 30-50 every month or so, and give about 4-8 weeks between batches.

 • How much do scores matter?
 A little.
 For example, a magazine with a score of 130 is better-regarded than a magazine with a score of 13.
 But is there a quality difference between a magazine scoring 3 and one scoring 2?
 If there is, it has nothing to do with the scoring.